sofiaalvarezlopez/imagine/_projects/Pablo_EarthquakeGame.md

 ---
 title: Earthquake Simulator
+image:
+description: |

-description: This is a game to teach people some preventive tasks in case of earthquakes
+  This is a game to teach people some preventive tasks in case of earthquakes

 people:
   - prof-pablofigueroa
   - ugrad-camiloZambrano
-  - ugrad-zulmaCastañeda
+  - ugrad-zulmaCastaï¿½eda
   - ugrad-camiloUseche

+research_area: Video Games

 layout: project

-research_area: Video Games
+last-updated: 2019-02-06
+---
+This is a game to teach people some preventive tasks in case of earthquakes